-Douglas has now instructed expert industrial disease lawyers, Hodge Jones & Allen, based in London, to investigate where and why he was exposed to asbestos dust and to find out if more could have been done by his former employers to protect him from the lethal substance.
+Douglas has now instructed expert asbestos and mesothelioma compensation lawyers, Hodge Jones & Allen, based in London, to investigate where and why he was exposed to asbestos dust and to find out if more could have been done by his former employers to protect him from the lethal substance.

 He told his lawyers that he had been exposed to asbestos at work while working as a joiner at a shipyard in Old Barrow, Barrow-in-Furness owned by a company called Vickers-Armstrongs (Shipbuilders) Limited.
 He worked for them initially as an apprentice joiner from 1952 to 1958, and then as a fully qualified ship joiner from 1960 to 1961, and then again in 1962 till about 1965.

 In the course of his employment, Douglas worked in the joiners’ shop where he built furniture for the ships in the yard.
 He also spent a lot of time working on board ships building cabins, fitting them out with walls and partitions and installing furniture.